fitzgen/state_machine_future/CONTRIBUTING.md

 ## Automatic code formatting

-We use [`rustfmt`](https://github.com/rust-lang-nursery/rustfmt) to enforce a consistent code style across the whole `cpp_demangle` code base.
+We use [`rustfmt`](https://github.com/rust-lang-nursery/rustfmt) to enforce a consistent code style across the whole code base.

 You can install the latest version of `rustfmt` with this command: